f-m-d/python-devops/README.md

 Then, test with ```"make lint"```.

 Add the "devopslib" folder to the linting command (it will test it too)

+### TEST (pytest)

+Now we add the "test:" in the Makefile
+The problem is: we need to add a "coverage library" (for the --cov option) for devopslib folder.

+To do that, add "pytest-cov" to the requirements and run ```make install```

 ## Command-lines tools